Jackie Martling: The Howard Stern Show

-Martling first heard of radio personality Howard Stern in August 1982 when the owner of Garvin's comedy club in Washington, D.C., where Stern performed during his time at WWDC, suggested to Martling that he send his comedy albums to him.
-By early 1983, Martling had mailed his three comedy albums to Howard Stern, then less than a year into his stint in afternoons at WNBC in New York City.
-Stern took a liking to his material and invited him on as a guest in February 1983, which soon turned into a weekly guest spot without pay.
+Martling first heard of radio personality Howard Stern in August 1982 when the owner of Washington, D.C.'s Garvin's comedy club, where Stern had occasionally broadcast from during his time at WWDC (DC-101), suggested to Martling that he send his comedy albums to the recently fired radio DJ who had since landed at WNBC in New York City.
+By early 1983, Martling had mailed his three comedy albums to Howard Stern, then less than a year into his stint in afternoons at WNBC.
+Stern took a liking to Martling's material and invited him on as a guest in February 1983, which soon turned into a weekly guest spot without pay.
 Stern then began a regular segment titled "Stump The Comedian", a contest where callers were challenged to start a joke that Martling had to provide the punchline to, otherwise they win prizes.

 In 1985, following the show's cancellation from WNBC, Stern stayed in New York City and relocated to afternoons on WXRK.
 Martling was subsequently hired as a writer on The Howard Stern Show when it moved to the mornings slot in February 1986, initially for two days a week.
 After around two months, Martling was hired full-time and became known as the head writer who would take lines written by himself and sound effects and producer Fred Norris and "determine what goes in front of Howard".
 Along with Norris, Martling contributed material to radio bits and song parodies and is featured and credited on Stern's television shows, home videos, and albums.
-In 1994, a puppet that resembled Martling, known on the show as the "Jackie puppet", began to feature on Howard Stern on the E! channel and voiced by show impressionist Billy West.
+In 1994, a puppet that resembled Martling, known on the show as the "Jackie puppet" and voiced by show impressionist Billy West, began to feature on the newly-launched Howard Stern television program on the E! channel.

 Martling would release further albums during his time on the show, including Sgt.
 Pecker (1996), Joke Man (1996), Hot Dogs + Donuts (1998), and F Jackie (2000).